What is CalFresh?

 What should I bring?

-If you wish to expedite your application process please bring a photocopy of ONE document per category if applicable.
-Have questions or confuse about the documents?
-Bring as many of the document below as you can and the advocates can help you guide you through the rest.
+To expedite the application process, please bring a copy of all of the following documents.
+Have questions about the documents?
+Bring as many of the documents as you can and the CalFresh advocates can guide you through the rest.

-- Identification: Birth Certificate, Driver’s License, CA ID, U.S. Passport
+- Identification: Birth Certificate, Driver License, CA ID, or U.S Passport

 - Social Security Number: Social Security Card

-- Immigration Status: Permanent Resident Card (only required for non-residents)
+- Immigration status: Permanent Resident Card (only required for non-citizens)

-- Utilities or Other Bills: gas, electricity, water, propane, telephone, etc. (1-2 required)
+- Utilities or Other Bills: gas, electricity, water, or telephone (1-2 recommended)